Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

 \subsubsection{Higher transformation formulas}

 There are also many quadratic or higher order transformation formulas for $_2F_1$ (and a few for $_3F_2$ functions) which are obtained in various ways \cite{Goursat, Tu-Yang1,Vidunas1}.
 An example is the following Kummer quadratic transformation formula \cite[Thm.
-3.1.1]{AAR} or \cite[2.3.2.1]{Slater} which gives that

-From Theorem \ref{schwarz}, we observe that the Schwarz triangle corresponding to the hypergeometric function on the left is $\Delta(|b-c|,|b-c|, |1-2b|)$.
+3.1.1]{AAR} or \cite[2.3.2.1]{Slater} which gives that From Theorem \ref{schwarz}, we observe that the Schwarz triangle corresponding to the hypergeometric function on the left is $\Delta(|b-c|,|b-c|, |1-2b|)$.
 It can be tiled by two copies of the Schwarz triangle $\Delta(|b-c|,\frac 12, \frac 12 |1-2b|)$, which corresponds to the hypergeometric function appearing on the right hand side.
-In other words, the projective monodromy group corresponding to the left hand side contains the projective monodromy group on the right hand side.
+In other words, the projective monodromy group corresponding to the left hand side is commensurable with the projective monodromy group on the right hand side.
 This is illustrated in the diagram below. \\

-\section{Finite field analogues}
+\section{Finite Field Analogues}

-In this section we build on the discussion of period and hypergeometric functions for the classical complex setting described in \S \ref{setting} by defining period and hypergeometric functions over finite fields which behave analogously.
+In this section we build on the discussion of period and hypergeometric functions for the classical complex setting described in Section \ref{setting} by defining period and hypergeometric functions over finite fields which behave analogously.
+We conclude by comparing our definition to those previously defined by others.